Ice94/tic-tac-toe/README.md

     ### 4. TO DO
     1. Ask who start.
-    2. Add draw posibility.
-    3. Add 3 point when win.
+    2. Add 3 point when win.
 One when draw.
+DONE
-    4. Languages.
+    3. Languages.
-    5. Server.
+    4. Server.
-    6. Test coverage (Class = 83%, Method = 70%, Line = 57%)
+    5. Test coverage (Class = 83%, Method = 70%, Line = 57%)

     ### 5. Mistakes
     1. Overtrust to my skills (Overdesing).